-Last year Tapenade was extended to differentiate codes that mix different languages, beginning with the tangent mode of AD.
-Our motivating application here is Calculix, a 3-D Structural Finite Element code that mixes Fortran and C. This year, we continued development towards Adjoint Differentiation.
-Although more complete testing is needed, we now have a first correct adjoint of Calculix.
+We extend Tapenade to differentiate codes that mix different languages, for both tangent and adjoint modes of AD.
+Our motivating application is Calculix, a 3-D Structural Finite Element code that mixes Fortran and C. This year we improved the memory representation of Tapenade's IR to handle the C-Fortran memory correspondence (commons, structs...) defined by the Fortran standard.